TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

    - Rebuild the libraries and examples (\ref MAKEFILE_BUILD_PAGE)
 \endcond

-- If you see a valid, non-zero MAC address and continuosly seieing "Waiting for network UP..." prints in UART terminal
+- If you see a valid, non-zero MAC address and continuosly getting "Waiting for network UP..." prints in UART terminal
    - Make sure you see `Enet IF UP Event.` message, if not check the ethernet cable
    - Check the local network and check if the DHCP server is indeed running as expected
    - When using a home broadband/wifi router, its possible to check the clients connected to the DHCP server via a web